-assistance from others.
-With professional surveying equipment at their disposal they are able to measure heights and drops to 0.1m
+professional surveying equipment at their disposal they are able to measure heights and drops to 0.1m

 or better which enables them to resolve most hill-related problems.
 They have produced detailed reports of each of their surveys, which you can

-download (MS Word format) by clicking the document links in the Survey report column below.
+view by clicking the document links in the Survey report column below.

-The team has mainly concentrated their efforts on the hills which are borderline for inclusion on the various lists.
+G&J Surveys have mainly concentrated their efforts on the hills which are borderline for inclusion on the various lists.
 Among

 their notable achievements are the discovery that Mynydd Graig Goch tops 2000ft, that Sgurr nan Ceannaichean is under 3000ft so loses its Munro status,